loader image

 RPSQ

 This is an empirically derived questionnaire to measure non-gastrointestinal symptoms and disorders that co-exist with IBS.
 It was developed from a systematic review of the world literature that identified non GI-symptoms and diagnoses known to have excess frequency in IBS patients.
-The psychometric properties of the questionnaires were assessed in two studies of IBS patients.
+The psychometric properties of the questionnaire were assessed in two studies of IBS patients.
 It is a measure that can be used to evaluate non-GI somatic symptoms and medical comorbidities in IBS.

 Pictogram for Bloating and Scoring SystemThis is a generic pictogram for the evaluation of bloating, visible abdominal distention, combination of both categories, and normalcy or absence of these symptoms/signs.
 These pictograms were published by Rome IV as an example of this type of instrument that can be used in cultures and languages where there are no expressions for bloating and distention such as Spanish, Italian or Chinese.